PlanterApp/planter_blog/content/posts/garden-soil-ph/index.md

 ![A screenshot of blueberries in Planter with the Soil pH Quick Info card highlighted](https://ucarecdn.com/c9e4f1e8-1dfd-4057-bd38-d430d0cd6f23/Blueberries_pH_Planter.jpg)

-While many plants can tolerate a fairly wide pH range, they do have individual preferences and there are a few with very particular pH needs.
+While many plants can tolerate a somewhat wide pH range, they do have individual preferences and there are a few plants with very particular pH needs.

 ## How can I test my soil pH?